keter

 Charlie Kirk’s Assassination: The Day The Civil Discourse Died

 Yesterday, the world was shocked to learn that Conservative activist, Charlie Kirk, was assassinated on a Utah campus, while engaging in civil discourse with students.
 The far right and the far left have come together in recent times, uniting in their hatred of Jews and Israel.
 Both sides are a threat to the safety of Jews, Israel, and democracy.
-I am a radical moderate and believe in reaching across the aisle to fellow moderates who also stand for democracy, free speech, and the right to liberty, justice, and the pursuit of happiness for all people.
+I am a radical moderate and believe in reaching across the aisle to fellow moderates who also stand for democracy, free speech, and the right to life, liberty, and the pursuit of happiness for all people.
 If the extremists have aligned against us and resort to violence to further extremists goals, moderates must align with one another to bring moderation to the world.

 Civil discourse is the most Jewish thing out there.
 The Talmud is compiled of thousands of pages of civil discourse.
 Engaging in dialogue is not only about self-expression.
 Human beings have the attribute of “dibur” in Hebrew – literally “speech.”
 Like God Himself, we are the only creatures on this planet who are able to speak words.
 And speaking words with people from different perspectives allows a person to pursue truth.